Terry Austin (comics): X-Men

 In 1977, Austin and penciler John Byrne became the new art team on Uncanny X-Men.
 With writer Chris Claremont they produced a series of stories — particularly "The Dark Phoenix Saga" — which elevated the title into the top-selling American comic book.
-(Austin was given the Eagle Award for Favourite Inker three times during this period.)
+Austin was given the Eagle Award for Favourite Inker three times during this period.

 Post-X-Men

 Austin left Uncanny X-Men in 1981 and has since worked on a variety of titles for both Marvel and DC, including Doctor Strange (over Paul Smith and Dan Green pencils), Superman vol. 2 (over Byrne), Justice League (over Kevin Maguire) and Green Lantern (over Darryl Banks).
 Austin contributed to several anniversary issues for DC including Justice League of America #200 (March 1982), Superman #400 (Oct.
 1984), and Batman #400 (Oct.
 1986).
 He was the regular inker of DC's Superman Adventures for nearly six years, from 1996–2002.
-His inking work since 2002 has included over fifteen years of inking the Sonic the Hedgehog comic book series for Archie Comics, which he continued until the series cancellation in 2017.
+His inking work since 2002 has included over fifteen years of inking the Sonic the Hedgehog comic book series for Archie Comics, which he continued until the series was cancelled in 2017.